nwmcsween/stch/README.md

-# Stache
+# Stch

 ## What

-A simple shell based templating language
+A simple shell based templating language kind of like mustache(5) and gomplate , etc but ~512 bytes vs ~30MB

 ## Why